mcguiremw/nontech_sec/_posts/2019-03-10-dont-click-links-in-emails.md

 ![Google Password Reset Attacker Page](/assets/images/email_links/dnc_hack.png)

-The attackers were able to get victim to this page by using the following URL embedded in the email.
+The attackers were able to get the victim to this page by using the following URL embedded in the email.
 >http://accoounts-google.com/ServiceLoginAuth/i.jsp?continue=https://www.google.com/settings/&followup=https://www.google.com/settings/&docid=Ym9oZGFuLm9yeXNoa2V2aWNoQGdtYWlsLmNvbQ==&refer=Qm9oZGFuK09yeXNoa2V2aWNo&tel=ji8

 Notice `accounts` is spelled `accoounts`, misspelling a single word with a single character is a